 - Would you like the opportunity to develop your skills in preparation for university study?

-- Would you like a one grade differential offer to be applied to your offer from The University of Manchester?
+- Would you like a one-grade reduction from the standard offer from your chosen course at The University of Manchester?

-The Manchester Distance Access Scheme is an online access programme for students who are currently holding an offer from The University of Manchester for a place on a selection of courses commencing in September 2018.
+The Manchester Distance Access Scheme (MDAS) is an online access programme for students who have been made an offer from The University of Manchester for a place on a selection of courses commencing in September 2020.

-The academic Schools and courses currently involved in the Manchester Distance Access Scheme for 2018 are:
+The Academic Schools and courses currently involved in the Manchester Distance Access Scheme for 2020 are: